mindplay-dk/middleman/README.md

 ##### 3. Sharing Control

-When middleware *shares* control, it first delegates, and then reassumes control:
+When middleware *shares* control, it first delegates, and then resumes control:

 ```php
 function ($request, $response, $next) {